Andromeda polifolia

 Andromeda polifolia, common name bog-rosemary, is a species of flowering plant in the heath family Ericaceae, native to northern parts of the Northern Hemisphere.
 It is the only member of the genus Andromeda, and is only found in bogs in cold peat-accumulating areas.
+Andromeda glaucophylla is a synonym of A. polifolia var. latifolia.

 Description

 It is a small shrub growing to 10–20 cm (rarely to 40 cm) tall with slender stems.
 The leaves are evergreen, alternately arranged, lanceolate, 1–5 cm long and 2–8 mm broad, dark green above (purplish in winter) and white beneath with the leaf margins curled under.
 The flowers are bell-shaped, white to pink, 5–8 mm long; flowering is in late spring to early summer.
 The fruit is a small capsule containing numerous seeds.

 There are two varieties, treated as distinct species by some botanists: